 • In a medium-size mixing bowl whisk together the all-purpose flour, baking powder, and salt.
 Set to the side.

-2 cups All-Purpose Flour, 1 teaspoon Baking Powder, ½ teaspoon Salt
+2 cups All-Purpose Flour, 1 tsp Baking Powder, 1/2 tsp Salt

 • Using your hand mixer or stand mixer fitted with the paddle attachment mix together the granulated sugar, vegetable oil, eggs, and vanilla extract on medium-high speed until fully combined.

-2 cups Granulated Sugar, 2 tablespoon Vegetable Oil, 4 Large Eggs, 1 teaspoon Vanilla Extract
+2 cups Granulated Sugar, 2 tbsp Vegetable Oil, 4 Large Eggs, 1 tsp Vanilla Extract

 • Switching the mixing speed to low, alternate between adding the milk with the whisked dry mixture until just combined.
 Do not over mix.